 While we never know how serious flu season will be, it’s always important to get an annual flu shot.
-But this year, with the risk of getting COVID-19, it’s even more crucial.
-For one, since the symptoms of COVID-19 and the flu are quite similar, it can be difficult to know which virus you have.
+With the continued risk of COVID-19, it’s even more crucial.
+Since the symptoms of COVID-19 and the flu are quite similar, it can be difficult to know which virus you have.
 What’s more, the flu shot can help prevent you from catching both viruses at the same time, which could be quite dangerous.

 In fact, according to a 2019–2020 study performed in the Netherlands at Radboud University Medical Center, participants who had gotten the flu shot were 39% less likely to test positive for COVID-19 by June 1 than their coworkers.
 That’s because in addition to helping prevent the flu, the flu shot may actually strengthen the body’s overall immune system.
 And even if you do catch the flu, the flu vaccine can reduce the severity of your symptoms.